 How to light newborn photography: 4 tips to help

 There are only you, your model, the camera, and the continuous light for newborn photography to assist you create excellent infant photographs.
 Yet, having complete control over lighting from the beginning is challenging.
 Great images need time, patience, and a great deal of effort, as well as certain crucial newborn photography lighting skills.
 If you are new to it or are having trouble with your results, here are four tips for you.

 Use a single light source

-Use only one light to keep things simple.
+Use only one constant light to keep things simple.
 Utilizing two lights increases the likelihood of filling in the shadows.
 If you fill in the shadows too much, you'll get flat lighting, which implies the face has little or no shape.

 We aim to capture shape by manipulating the contrast between highlights and shadows.
 If you don't want too much contrast, use a white reflector to bounce lighting back into the shaded side of the face, but don't overdo it or you'll lose that lovely shape.

 Light must always fall from above

 Because the sun shines us from above, the studio light for newborn photography should likewise be directed in the direction in which the baby's head is laying.
 Although this is a basic concept, some photographers may find it difficult when newborns are lying on the beanbag.
 Hence, keep in mind that it should always fall from the top of the head to the chin.

 The distance between the subject and continuous light for newborn photography matters